stanford-oval/dialogues/README.md

-# dialogues
+# Dialogues
-This codebase provides an interface to several dialogue benchmarks
+This codebase provides a unified interface to several dialogue benchmarks.

+# Available datasets:
+- BiToD
+- RiSAWOZ